Charges

 Charge details retrieved successfully

-objectstringA string representing the type of the object.
-Always
+objectA string representing the type of the object.
+Always "charge" for

 This timestamp can be used to track when the charge was initially created.

-paidbooleanA boolean to show that the charge succeeded if
+paidA boolean to show that the charge succeeded if true and failed if false.

 Metadata is not displayed to the customer and can be used for your internal systems to track orders, correlate with other systems, etc.